harrison314/MassiveDynamicProxyGenerator/README.md

 ## Inscribtion

-Inscribe to _Lucia L._ extraordinary woman, a wonderful person and an intelligent doctor.
+Inscribe to _Lucia L._ extraordinary woman, a wonderful person and an intelligent medical doctor.

 ## License